6 Numerical Measures of Data

 Note

-The R boxplot is a little different from the one in Figure 5.6.
+The R/Python boxplot is a little different from the one in Figure 6.6.

 • The end of upper whisker is the largest data value that is below Q3 + 1.5 IQR if there are some outliers greater than Q3 + 1.5 IQR.
 The end of lower whisker is the smallest data value that is below Q1 - 1.5 IQR if there are some outliers smaller than Q1 - 1.5 IQR.

 • Q1 and Q3 used in the boxplot generated from R may be different from the Q1 and Q3 computed by the quantile() function.
-We don’t quite need to worry about their difference because they are pretty close although different.
+They are pretty close although different.
+We don’t quite need to worry about their difference at this moment.

 1. In the following, we will be using the data set mtcars to do some data summary and graphics.
 First load the data set into your R session by the command data(mtcars).
 The data set is like